 Dean's List Honors (Undergraduate Students Only)

 Full-time (courses in which a grade of P is received will not count toward full-time status for this purpose) undergraduate students who have attained a term grade point average of 3.50 or above in either a spring or fall semester will be placed on the "Dean's List" for that semester and the Dean's List designation will appear on the student's record.
 This requirement must be met at the time grades are posted.
 Grades of I may prevent a student from being placed on the Dean's List.
 Dean's List information is also displayed under the Academics tab on myGate.
-For press release forms regarding Dean's List information to students' local media outlets following the posting of final grades.
+University Communications sends all of the Dean's List information to students' local media outlets following the posting of final grades.
 For more information, please call 270-809-2198.

 Students are expected to maintain at least a 2.0 cumulative grade point average (GPA).
 The conditions and actions described below pertain to students whose GPA's fall below 2.0.

 A student will be on academic warning when his or her cumulative GPA is less than 2.0 but is at or above the values listed below for the number of hours the student has attempted.
 A student on academic warning may enroll for a maximum of 16 credit hours during a fall or spring term.

 A student will be on academic probation when his or her cumulative GPA is less than the value listed for the number of hours the student has attempted.